pelme/htpy/docs/how-to/starlette.md

-# Usage with Starlette/FastAPI
+# Starlette/FastAPI

-htpy can be used with Starlette to generate HTML.
-Since FastAPI is built upon Starlette, htpy can also be used with FastAPI.

-htpy supports full async rendering of all components.
+htpy works great in combination with Starlette and FastAPI. htpy supports full async rendering of all components.
 See [async rendering](async.md) for more information.

+## Returning htpy content from a handler
 To return HTML contents, use the `HtpyResponse` class:

 ```py